markoshust/jquery-ajax-localstorage-cache/README.md

 	* Turn localCache on/off
 	* Default: false
 * cacheTTL
-    * time in hours the entry should be valid.
+    * time in seconds the entry should be valid.
     * only for this specific ajax request
     * Default : 5 hours
 * cacheKey